-The onus is on the proposed Beneficiary (refer to section 1.2 of the Policy) wishing to finance, in part or in full, a project through an on-lending arrangement, to complete the 'self-assessment test' (refer to part 3.1 of these Guidelines).
-If a proposal passes the self-assessment test, then it is eligible to be considered for an on-lending arrangement and therefore qualifies for inclusion in the 'self-assessed pool'.
+The onus is on the sub-national entity wishing to finance, in part or in full, a project through direct borrowing, to complete the 'self-assessment test' (refer to section 3.1 of these Guidelines).
+If a proposal passes the self-assessment test, then it is eligible to be considered for sub-national entity direct borrowing and therefore qualifies for inclusion in the 'self-assessed pool'.